Iliad Hackathon 2024

 The hackathon aims to meet the following objectives and is designed to draw a diverse, cross-disciplinary audience ranging from data scientists to subject matter experts:

-• Demonstrate interoperability with other digital twin of the ocean initiatives and such as EDITO-Infra, EDITO-ModelLab, BlueCloud, EmodNET, Destination Earth, Copernicus, and more.
+• Demonstrate interoperability with other digital twin of the ocean initiatives such as EDITO-Infra, EDITO-ModelLab, BlueCloud, EmodNET, Destination Earth, Copernicus, and more.

 The hackathon is open to anyone who wants to create Digital Twins of the Ocean.
 Multidisciplinary teams are encouraged as they often yield the most innovative results!